Ten new laws going into effect in Illinois in 2023 - NewsBreak

 KFVS12

-Judge rules SAFE-T Act unconstitutional in Illinois, Governor & Attorney General respond
+Judge rules parts of SAFE-T Act unconstitutional in Illinois; Gov., Atty.
+Gen., Republicans respond

 Pritzker continued COVID-19 ‘disaster’ proclamation for all of 2022